 Policies & Procedures:

 - If you need to leave a class early, if possible let the instructor know ahead of time

 - Avoid coming late to a class at all costs.
 Our classes are crafted to create an entire experience from beginning to end, and you will do yourself and your body the best service by committing to the experience.
 Many classes move quickly, and by coming in late you will have missed key elements to the rest of the class, and will often feel lost and frustrated, creating a negative experience for yourself and other students.
 Let's avoid this... be EARLY! ...of course sometimes this cannot be avoided, and we understand, so please warm up on your own and enter as discreetly as possible.

-- No street shoes in the Studio: Please leave your shoes outside the studio in our lobby on the shelves provided.
+- No street shoes on the dance floors: Please leave your shoes outside the studio in our lobby.
 However, dance shoes, dance sneakers, LeoToes to protect the balls of your feet, or other supportive footwear are allowed.

 - Turn off your cell phone.

 - No chewing gum in class (it's a health hazard!)

 - No talking while the instructor is talking.